MilchRatchet/Luminary/README.md

 cd build
 make
 ```
-Note that there is a bug in a version of GCC 11.
-If `nvcc` happens to use that version of G++ 11, the build will fail.
-Select a different compiler in that case using for example`-DCMAKE_CUDA_HOST_COMPILER=/usr/bin/g++-10`.
+Note that there is a bug in a version of G++ 11.
+If `nvcc` happens to use that version of G++ 11 as CUDA host compiler, the build will fail.
+Select a different compiler in that case using for example`-DCMAKE_CUDA_HOST_COMPILER=clang`.
 If `cmake` fails to find some packages you will have to specify the directory.
 For this look at the `Windows` section.

 ## Windows